oracle/weblogic-kubernetes-operator/docs-source/content/quickstart/create-domain.md

 1. To confirm that the load balancer noticed the new Ingress and is successfully routing to the domain's server pods, you can send a request to the URL for the "WebLogic ReadyApp framework" which will return a HTTP 200 status code, as shown in the example below.

-    **NOTE**: Substitute the Node IP address of the worker node for `your.server.com`.
-You can find it by running:
+    Substitute the Node IP address of the worker node for `your.server.com`.
+You can find it by running the following command.
+This example assumes that your worker nodes have IP addresses that are accessible from the machine where you are running the `curl` command.
+This may not be the case in all deployments.

     ```bash
     $ kubectl get pods -n sample-domain1-ns -o wide